jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 The hardest thing when fixing bugs can be reproducing the problem...
+What steps are required to recreate your issue?
-Can you supply a link to a public repo that recreates the issue?
+(Optional) can you supply a link to a public repo that recreates the problem?

 **Expected behavior**
 A clear and concise description of what you expected to happen.